openSUSE/cavil-gitea/docs/SUSE.md

 ## Repository

-Add the `Legal` team as a contributor to each repository that you want to perform legal reviews for.
+Add the `Legal` team as a collaborator to each repository that you want to perform legal reviews for.

 ![Repo](images/suse-2-repo.png)